This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

-Here’s an idea that has easy weeknight meal written all over it: pesto shrimp!
-Turns out this bright green, garlicky sauce is the perfect pairing for succulent shellfish.
+Here’s an idea that has easy weeknight meal written all over it — pesto shrimp!
+This bright green, garlicky sauce is the perfect pairing for succulent shellfish.
 The two flavors go hand-in-hand.

-Alex and I were inspired to make this recipe because of the bushy basil plant in our backyard.
+I was inspired to make this recipe because of the bushy basil plant in our backyard.
 There’s no better use for a big patch of pesto than a pile of juicy shrimp!

-This is one of those 5-minute easy dinner ideas that saves us on busy weeknights.
-Every now and then, we like to eat healthy seafood like shrimp or salmon.
-What we love about shrimp is that it cooks so quickly!
-All you need is just a few minutes in a skillet and you’ve got dinner.
-Here are the basic steps to how to make pesto shrimp:
+This is one of those 5-minute easy dinner ideas that saves me so much time on busy weeknights.
+Now and then, I like to eat healthy seafood like shrimp or salmon.
+What I love about shrimp is that it cooks so quickly!
+All you need is just a few minutes in a skillet, and you’ve got dinner.
+Here are the basic steps for making pesto shrimp:

 • Sauté the shrimp 1 to 2 minutes per side.
-Heat the olive oil, then pop in the shrimp and cook just 1 to 2 minutes per side.
+Heat the olive oil, pop in the shrimp, and cook for 1 to 2 minutes per side.

 • Add pesto for 30 seconds!
-This gets it beautifully bright green and coats the shrimp in a beautiful sauce.
+Coat the shrimp in this sauce for a beautifully bright green visual and an even better flavor.
 Do not cook any longer than that, or the pesto will darken and turn brown.

 • Homemade pesto has the best flavor and color.
 Make a batch of fresh basil pesto if you can.
-Other options cashew pesto, walnut pesto or vegan pesto as a dairy-free option.
+Other options include cashew pesto, walnut pesto, or vegan pesto as a dairy-free option.

-• Or try refrigerated fresh pesto, found in the produce section.
-In our taste tests, we’ve found this type of pesto tends has better flavor than pesto in jars.
+• Try refrigerated fresh pesto, which can be found in the produce section.
+In my taste tests, I’ve found this type of pesto tends to have a better flavor than pesto in jars.
 It’s often sold in tubes.

 Think ahead: thawing frozen shrimp

-You can use either fresh or frozen shrimp for this pesto shrimp recipe.
-Turns out, frozen shrimp can be just as fresh as shrimp from the fish counter at the grocery store!
-If you can, try to find wild caught shrimp: it’s usually a sustainable option.
-If you do use frozen, you’ll need to make sure to think ahead to thaw the shrimp before making the recipe.
+You can use either fresh or frozen shrimp for this recipe.
+Frozen shrimp can be just as fresh as shrimp from the fish counter at the grocery store!
+If you can, try to find wild-caught shrimp, as it’s usually a sustainable option.
+If you use frozen shrimp, you’ll need to think ahead to thaw the shrimp before making the recipe.
 Here’s what to do:

 • Day before: If you think ahead, simply place the frozen shrimp in the refrigerator overnight.